 Strong Versus Weak Mindset

 A strong mindset resists the urge to go to a fancy dinner with friends when it isn’t in the budget.
-A strong mindset sees a new clothing/jewelry/shoes/video game release and resists the urge to buy it just because it’s new and exciting.
+It sees a new clothing/jewelry/shoes/video game release and resists the urge to buy it just because it’s new and exciting.
 A strong mindset knows how important giving up short-term happiness is for long-term security, and in turn, happiness.

 A weak mindset is one that ebbs and flows with emotion.
 According to the 2011 Stress in America survey, 27 percent of participants said lack of willpower was their biggest barrier to change.
 A weak mindset creates a budget and feels confident that can stick to it.
 But often, they have unrealistic expectations about their own willpower and need to address their mindset before they address their budgeting plan.